CartoDB/academy/courses/01-beginners-course/lesson-2.md

 Now you should make sure you're on your CartoDB dashboard.

 If you skipped Beginners' Course Lesson 1, and therefore haven't yet created a visualization or tables, you'll automatically be in the "as" section of your dashboard, as you'll see from the upper menu bar.
-Scroll down past the video to the bottom of the page and click on the green button "Create your first table."
+Scroll to the bottom of the page and click on the green button "Create your first table."

 If you've already made a visualization or table and aren't already in the "tables" section of your dashboard, enter it through the upper menu bar, then click "New table" or the "+" icon to the right of your existing table(s).